World shares take China knock, oil sags on supply question

 All eyes will be on the European Central Bank later in the session, when it is set to release a strategy update that could allow for higher inflation. read more

-The MSCI's leading index of global stocks (.MIWD00000PUS) was down 0.4% in early European trading, tracking a 1.6% decline in the equivalent index of Asia shares outside Japan (.MIAPJ0000PUS) to its lowest level since mid-May.
+The MSCI's leading index of global stocks (.MIWD00000PUS) was down 0.5%, extending early session losses and tracking a 1.6% decline in the equivalent index of Asia shares outside Japan (.MIAPJ0000PUS) to its lowest level since mid-May.

 That had been fuelled by China's move to rein in its tech giants, with the most recent being U.S.-listed Didi , which was ordered to pull its app from stores.